AlexisAmand/QBasic/README.md

 - Numerus Romanus : Convert Roman numerals to Arabic numerals.
 - Factorielle : Helps you to calculate a factorial with a function and some recursivity.
-- Tris : Some sorting algorithms
+- Tris : Some sorting algorithms like bubble sort (in french we say "Tri à Bulles"), selection sort (in french we say "tri par sélection" ou "tri par extraction"), tournament sort (in french we say "Tri Tournoi")
 - PGCD : Find the GCD (PGCD in french) of two numbers.
 - PPCM : Find the LCM (PPCM in french) of two numbers.
 - The Gasp : A little solo game where you have to succeed in turning over all the cards.